 If the old and odd doesn’t really interest you, you can always visit Leura Mall.
 Who knows, you might find something you fall in love with.

 Were I to recommend a particular place to get lost, I’d probably suggest Megalong Books.
 More so if you’ve got a few longer journeys in mind, because you’ll be able to pick up a souvenir that doubles as in-transit entertainment.
 Win-win there.
+Besides, a good book is, in my opinion, a travel essential.

 Stop off at the chocolate shop